balusena/kubernetes-for-devops/07-Kubernetes Ingress/Kubernetes Ingress.md

 🌟  The 'ingress' addon is enabled
 ```

-## 3.To verify whether nginx-ingress-controller is enabled or not:
+## 3.To verify whether nginx-ingress-controller is enabled or not.
 ```
 ubuntu@balasenapathi:~$ kubectl get pods -n ingress-nginx NAME                                        READY   STATUS      RESTARTS   AGE